fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 ```

 ### -LabelId
-The id of the label to apply.
-When applying a sub-label, this should be the id of the sub-label.
-This **LabelId** can be found in the Azure Portal AIP management.
+Specifies the ID of the label to apply.
+When applying a sub-label, this should be the ID of the sub-label.
+This *LabelId* can be found in the Azure Portal AIP management.

 ```yaml
 Type: Guid